whatisjasongoldstein/beagle/README.md

 And I just like working in Python.

-### Should I use this in production?

-I have no idea.
-I did it for fun, and to scratch my own itch.

 ### TODO

 - [ ] It'd be neat if it was smart enough to only rebuild the files you touched, but that's really hard.
-- [ ] Github pages deployment should be trivial and obvious.